MLH/GitHub-Challenges-GHW-Data-Week-2024/README.md

 ### Complete the GitHub Copilot Primer

 #### Objectives:
-* Wondering how to get started with Codespaces?
+* Wondering how to get started with Copilot?
 This Primer makes it easy by giving you the templates, videos and step-by-step resources you need to get you started running, testing, debugging and pushing code using this instant cloud developer environment.
 * Share a screenshot of your completion screen on our [submission form](https://mlh.link/ghwform)!

 #### Documentation: